 The Final Verdict: A, FOR APEX!

 The Man Who Shot Liberty Valance is a masterpiece considered to be one of the best western movies of all time also one of John Wayne & Jimmy Stewart’s signature films of their careers.
-If you’re a fan of westerns growing up with your parents/grandparents, I strongly recommend it pilgrims.
+If you’re a fan of westerns growing up with your parents/grandparents, I strongly recommend it for you fellow pilgrims.